Emgo-Dev/emgoLIB/docs/terminology.md

 **Backend**: [also: backend, back-end, back end, BackEnd] when speaking of websites and the internet, refers to the server (hardware) which contains project files.
 Server 'serves' files to the frontend internet browser, compiles code, performs tasks.

+**B.E.M. (also BEM or Block Element Modifier)**: a naming convention for CSS in order to maintain large design systems by treating HTML components as objects.

 **C (Programming Language)**

-**Camel Case**: [also camelCase] A naming convention for which delimits words in an identifier by the alternating capitalization of the first letter for each word after the first (which is all lowercased).
+**Camel Case**: [also camelCase] A naming convention for which medial capitalization indicates boundaries between words in an identifier by the alternating capitalization of the first letter of each word after the first (which is all lowercased).
 Following characters in a word are also all lowercased.

 > someVariableName

+**Composite Numbers**: A Composite Number is a whole number that can be divided evenly by numbers other than 1 or itself.
+Example: 9 can be divided evenly by 3 (as well as 1 and 9), so 9 is a composite number.
+But 7 cannot be divided evenly (except by 1 and 7), so is NOT a composite number (it is a prime number).

 **C.R.U.D. (also CRUD)**: An acronym for create, read, update, and delete.
 These are the four basic functions of [persistent storage](https://en.wikipedia.org/wiki/Persistence_(computer_science)) / relational database systems.

 **Delimiter**: A sequence of one or more characters used to specify the boundary between separate / independent regions in plain text or other data streams.

 **Delimiter-separated Words**: A naming convention for which words are delimited by a nonalphanumeric character, commonly '\-' or '\_'.
+This convention has no standard name, though it may be referred to as lisp-case or COBOL-CASE (compare Pascal case), kebab-case, or other variants (snake_case).
+Of these, kebab-case, dating at least to 2012, has achieved some currency since.

-**Domain-Specific Language (DSL)**: A domain-specific language (DSL) is a computer language specialized to a particular application domain.
+**Domain-Specific Language (also DSL)**: A domain-specific language (DSL) is a computer language specialized to a particular application domain.

-**Extensible Markup Language (XML)**: In computing, Extensible Markup Language (XML) is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
+**Extensible Markup Language (also XML)**: In computing, Extensible Markup Language (XML) is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.

 > [Wikipedia](https://en.wikipedia.org/wiki/XML)